+There are not expected to be any significant costs or impacts for governments.
 There may be small and likely inconsequential costs of monitoring an extra GM food ingredient for regulators to ensure compliance with labelling requirements.

-Conclusions from cost benefit considerations
+Conclusions from cost benefit assessment

-FSANZ's assessment at the call for submissions stage was that the direct and indirect benefits that would arise from permitting the sale and use of food derived from corn line DAS1131 would most likely outweigh the associated costs.
+FSANZ's assessment at the call for submissions stage was that the direct and indirect benefits that would arise from permitting the sale and use of food derived from corn line MON94804 most likely outweigh the associated costs.
 No further information was received during the consultation process that changed that assessment.